 The Group invests in futures and option contracts mostly to hedge trading inventories and open commitments in commodities and securities.
 Futures and option contracts are recognized at fair value, and the resulting unrealized gains and losses are recognized in the income statement.
 Undelivered commodities purchase and sale commitments and swap / supply arrangements are recognized at fair value, and the resulting unrealized gain or loss is recognized in the income statement.
-Foreign exchange hedge contracts are recognized at fair value, and the resulting unrealized gains and losses are recognized in the income statement.
 Foreign exchange hedge contracts are recognized at fair value, and the resulting unrealized gains and losses are recognized in the income statement in "Finance costs, net" for the foreign exchange exposure on funding and in "Cost of sales", for the foreign exchange gains and losses related to working capital.
-Expected costs associated to the execution of contracts are accrued.
+Expected costs associated with the execution of contracts are accrued.